The Computerized Lectical Assessment System

 • Phase 10b: information that comes from different kinds of research and sources and needs to be evaluated before you use it to support arguments

 Lectical Dictionary entries begin with first speech and cover the full span of development.
 In addition to being assigned to a Lectical Phase, many of the items in the Lectical Dictionary have been assigned to thematic strands such as deliberation, conflict resolution, the physics of energy, or evidence.
-For example, at this writing, over 85,000 terms in the Lectical Dictionary relate to evidence.
+For example, at this writing, over 35,000 terms in the Lectical Dictionary relate to evidence.
 Longitudinal and cross-sectional analyses of sequences like the evidence sequence have demonstrated that each successive conception builds upon previous conceptions (Dawson & Gabrielian, 2003; Dawson- Tunik, 2004).
-These findings are consistent with the developmental theory upon which the dictionary is based (Fischer, 1980; Piaget, 1985), and suggest that Lectical Items assigned to a particular phase can be said not only to represent the understandings of that phase but also play the role of building blocks for future conceptions.
+These findings are entirely consistent with the developmental theory upon which the dictionary is based (Fischer, 1980; Piaget, 1985), and suggest that Lectical Items assigned to a particular phase can be said not only to represent the understandings of that phase but also play the role of building blocks for future conceptions.
 Because of this, when we look at the distribution of Lectical Items across phases within a given performance, we are to some extent, looking at the historical pattern of an individual’s development.

 Selected funders